prattapong/Commercial-Airplane-Model-Image-Classification/README.md

 ```

 ## Model Prediction
 Once trained, the model can classify new images.
-The `model_prediction.py` script takes an image as input and outputs the predicted airplane type.
+The `image_classification.ipynb` script takes an image as input and outputs the predicted airplane type.

 ### Example Usage:
 ```python